-74.The results of this comparison show that the estimated difference in the yearly change in the CT1 ratios is on average 10 bps lower than the yearly change in the CT1 ratio which was reported for 2012-2011, while for 2011-2010 the estimated difference in the yearly change in the CT1 ratios is, on average, not higher than the yearly change in the CT1 ratio which was reported for this period.
-There are both increases and decreases in volatility based on the existence and the magnitude of unrecognised actuarial gains or losses and on the existence and the magnitude of defined benefit pension assets.
-The ranges of impact on own funds are - 140 bps to + 60 bps for 2012-2011, - 50 bps to + 60 bps for 2011-2010 and - 140 bps to + 40 bps on a cumulative basis for 2010-2012.
+74.The results of this comparison show that the estimated difference in the yearly change in the CT1 ratios is on average 10 bps lower than the yearly change in the CT1 ratio that was reported for 2011-2012, while for 2010-2011 the estimated difference in the yearly change in the CT1 ratios is, on average, not higher than the yearly change in the CT1 ratio that was reported for this period.
+Both increases and decreases in volatility occur based on the existence and the magnitude of unrecognised actuarial gains or losses and on the existence and the magnitude of defined benefit pension assets.
+The ranges of impact on own funds are - 140 bps to + 60 bps for 2011-2012, - 50 bps to + 60 bps for 2010-2011 and - 140 bps to + 40 bps on a cumulative basis for 2010-2012.

 75. For most institutions in the sample, volatility of own funds is relatively low.
-More specifically, for 34 institutions in the sample, the introduced changes would change the yearly change in the CT1 ratio by up to 20 bps, because these institutions had relatively low amounts of actuarial gains or losses and past services costs unrecognised in each of the years of the period assessed (unrecognised actuarial gains and losses and past service costs being up to 0.3% of RWA).
-For ten institutions the introduced changes would change the yearly change in the CT1 ratio by between 20 and 50 bps, with unrecognised actuarial gains and losses and past service costs being up to 0.9% of RWA for most institutions26, similarly to the group of institutions with an incremental change in the CT1 ratio of up to 20 bps.
+More specifically, for 34 institutions in the sample, the changes introduced would change the yearly change in the CT1 ratio by up to 20 bps, because these institutions had relatively low levels of actuarial gains or losses and past service costs unrecognised in each of the years of the period assessed (unrecognised actuarial gains and losses and past service costs being up to 0.3% of RWA).
+For ten institutions, the changes introduced would change the yearly change in the CT1 ratio by between 20 and 50 bps, with unrecognised actuarial gains and losses and past service costs being up to 0.9% of RWA for most institutions28, similarly to the group of institutions with an incremental change in the CT1 ratio of up to 20 bps.

 76.An impact above 50 bps on the CT1 ratio is observed in seven institutions.
-Besides the impact on the two institutions which were allowed to partially exclude defined benefit pension liabilities from the calculation of own funds, as explained in paragraph 58, all the other institutions previously applied the 'corridor approach' (these also include institutions that applied the 'corridor approach', but adopted the revised IAS 19 earlier).
-These institutions would experience a relatively higher impact from the revised IAS 19, because they had significant amounts of unrecognised actuarial gains and losses and past service costs (being 0.5% of RWA on average for the 3 years).
-The impact of the deduction of net defined benefit pension assets is lower due to the low amount of these assets under the revised IAS 19 rules, up to 0.3% of RWA for the 3 years, except for one institution, in which net defined benefit pension assets were up to 2.5% of RWA, while this institution had a significant amount of
+Besides the impact on the two institutions that were allowed to partially exclude defined benefit pension liabilities from the calculation of own funds, as explained in paragraph 58, all the other institutions previously applied the 'corridor approach' (these also include institutions that applied the 'corridor approach' but adopted the revised IAS 19 earlier).
+The revised IAS 19 would have a relatively high impact on these institutions because they had significant unrecognised actuarial gains and losses and past service costs (0.5% of RWA on average for the three years).
+The impact of the deduction of net defined benefit pension assets is lower due to the low level of these assets under the revised IAS 19 rules, up to 0.3% of RWA for the three years, except for one institution, in which net defined benefit pension assets were up to 2.5% of RWA, while this institution also had significant actuarial gains unrecognised (2.0% of RWA).
+Also, as of

-26 Except for one institution which had recognised and unrecognised actuarial gains and losses and past service costs of up to 1.2% of RWA, but in this institution, volatility of own funds was mitigated due to the fact that this institution also had a significant amount of defined benefit pension fund assets, which would be deducted from own funds.
+28 Except for one institution, which had unrecognised actuarial gains and losses and past service costs of up to 1.2% of RWA.
+However, in this institution, volatility of own funds was mitigated as this institution also had significant defined benefit pension fund assets, which would be deducted from own funds.
 Therefore, there is an offsetting effect within own funds.